Use our interactive Activity Map below to see what's on offer in the area and beyond!

 The Portaferry–Strangford ferry service crosses Strangford Lough at its narrowest point, close to where the lough joins the Irish Sea.
 The ferry links the two disconnected sections of the A2 road, Muff to Portaferry and Strangford to Newry.
 There has been a ferry service between Portaferry and Strangford for four centuries without a break.
 The alternative road journey is 47 miles (76 km), while the ferry crosses the 0.6 nautical miles (0.69 mi; 1.1 km) in 8 minutes.

-Northern Ireland is certainly going through a golden age of film making and that includes the Mournes.
+Northern Ireland and the Republic of Ireland is certainly going through a golden age of film making and that includes the Mournes.
 Film locations include Robert Overloards @ Greencastle beach Chronicles of Mourne - Mournes Games Of Thrones @ Tollymore Forest, Hilltown and Attical The Fall @ Greencastle Fair Road Pilomena @ Rostrevor Saints and Sinners @ Carlingford The Chronicles of Narnia - inspired by the Mournes.

 We are halfway between Belfast and Dublin so there are good transport links to our Holiday Parks. http://www.translink.co.uk/Services/Ulsterbus-Service-Page/ http://www.translink.co.uk/Services/NI-Railways/All-Timetables/